rfabbri/alg-fabbri-IPRJ-UERJ-hub/README.md

    * The script will then run the benchmark for the toplevel project and every fork.
    * It will save the individual JSON results (with names prefixed) in build/benchmark_results.
    * Finally, it will merge them all into a single build/benchmark_results/combined.json.
+   * This should already be read by the first plot in index.html, usualy in gh-pages/index.html